 Most listings are in the $30's per square foot per year.
-The Merrifield submarket is going through a decline in rates.
-In the last 3 months, the median rate fell $1 per sqft per year.
-That's a 2% decline in rent.
+The Merrifield submarket is experiencing a decline in rates.
+In the last 3 months, the median rate fell $6 per sqft per year.
+That's a 15% decline in rent.

-Compared to the rest of the Washington D.C. market, the Merrifield region has higher rates, and you'll need to pay a premium to be in this hot submarket.
+Compared to the rest of the Washington D.C. market, the Merrifield submarket has lower rates, so you should have no trouble finding a great deal in this depreciated submarket.

-In the last 90 days, 10 listings have come on the market, which means office spaces are probably going fast.
-You'll want to be prepared to make an offer immediately.
-There aren't many listings below 2,000 square feet posted, so finding a space for a small business might be tough.
+In the last 90 days, 12 listings have been listed, which means leases most likley are leasing quickly.
+You'll want to be prepared to tour spaces as quick as possible.
+About 8% of the available space in the Merrifield are subleases, so you will probably have to consider a longer term lease.
+There aren't many listings below 2,000 square feet available, so finding a space for a small business might be tough.

-Even though the median size is 3,750 sqft, there are still 0 leases below 2,000 sqft.
-Most properties in this region are approximately 6 stories.
+Even though the median size is 18,130 sqft, there are still 0 new listings below 2,000 sqft.
+Most buildings in this market are close to 4 stories.
 Most buildings in this region were built in 1986 and are Class A.